aandrushko/black-jack-FE/README.md

 **5. Ignite the Front-End (FE):** It's time to fire up the Front-End and start playing Black Jack.
-  Open another terminal window, navigate back to your project folder: `cd black-jack-FE` Now, using the power of Vite, launch your Front-End locally: `vite`
+  Open another terminal window, navigate back to your project folder: `cd black-jack-FE` Now, using the power of Vite, launch your Front-End locally: `npm run start`

+The app should start at port 3000.
+If it doesn't, check your terminal for the correct port number.
+Also good to know that app uses BE server which should be started before FE.
+At specific port (port: 5173)

 Your Black Jack Front-End is now live, and you can start playing your favorite card game.